thanthamky/jupyterhub-docker-tk/README.md

 ## First meet

-go to your host with port 8000 (if you did not modify in docker-compose.yml) and logging in using **admin** username with **remember.change.it** password.
+go to your host with port 8000 (if you did not modify in docker-compose.yml) and logging in using **admin** username with **change.it!** password.
 Then, your server will start

 ## Add new user
 Use your admin account and go to **Admin** menu in File > Control Hub Panel, click at Add user.
 Logging out from your admin account, and Log in to a new user name with default password **remember.change.it**.
 After that, go to user terminal (sh interface). type